 - Filter the rough kohl powder through a single-ply cloth

-- Further grind the kohl powder using a mortar and pestle for several hours
+- Further grind the kohl powder using a mortar and pestle for about an hour

 - The ithmid is ready when it is matte grey